Photo: Agathe Bernard

 I found myself in a backyard once, shooting a “bride” walking down the aisle to her furry future with her husband.
 It was a dog wedding!
 The owners wanted to breed the two, and the kids wanted them to make it official first.
 It was a beautiful strange day in my career!

 This last summer there was a ceremony that just poured rain almost the entire time.
-It was 15 minutes before it was set to start, and the bride, groom, photographer and myself were talking about pushing the timeline.
+It was 15 minutes before it starts.
+The bride, groom, photographer, and I were talking about pushing the timeline.
 The bride was like, “I just want to marry this man right now!”
 And so they started the ceremony on time, in the rain and by the end of the ceremony, it was bluebird skies and a freaking rainbow came out as they said their vows.
-I still get shivers at my weddings just so blown away by nature’s timing.
+I still get shivers at my weddings by nature’s timing.
 It’s amazing.

 Photo: Agathe Bernard